BBC-Esq/VectorDB-Plugin-for-LM-Studio/README.md

 <div align="center">
   <h1>🚀 Supercharge your <a href="https://lmstudio.ai/">LM Studio</a> with a Vector Database!</h1>
-  <h3>Ask questions about your documents!
-Now with the ability to process images and audio files, Local chat models, and text to speech playback!<br><a href="https://youtu.be/8-ZAYI4MvtA">Introductory Video</a><br><a href="https://medium.com/@vici0549/search-images-with-vector-database-retrieval-augmented-generation-rag-3d5a48881de5">Medium Article</a></h3>
+  <h2>Now with the ability to process images and audio files, Local chat models, and text to speech playback!<br><a href="https://youtu.be/8-ZAYI4MvtA">Introductory Video</a><br><a href="https://medium.com/@vici0549/search-images-with-vector-database-retrieval-augmented-generation-rag-3d5a48881de5">Medium Article</a></h2>
 </div>

 <div align="center">